LIVE MORE LIFE, BE MORE iIrish

 First Feis

 Dad was the founder and chairman of the first Irish Centre of Pittsburgh Feis in 1971.
 He chaired through 1975 and then later from 1979-1981.
-He also played his fiddle at every Pittsburgh Feis up through the 2000s, one of the musicians who providing live music for the dance competitors.
+He also played his fiddle at every Pittsburgh Feis up through the 2000s, one of the musicians who provided live music for the dance competitors.
 He also used his carpentry skills to help build the outdoor stages used for the dance competitions.
 Many of Dad’s grandchildren are also now involved in Irish dance and Irish football as well as playing the fiddle.

 Fiddle Maker